zamm-dev/dev-notes/zamm-notes/transitions.md

 ```

+(Note that a [potentially better solution](https://stackoverflow.com/a/75567980) is to use a grid display on the parent element.)

 We notice that the settings page is now squished because the settings container only takes up half the space.
 We move the `1 rem` padding for `main` from `src-svelte/src/routes/AppLayout.svelte` to `PageTransition.svelte`:

 ```css